omkeshri/food-ordering-webiste-react/README.md

 - __Search and Filter__: Easily search for specific dishes or filter by restaurant type.
 - __Add to Cart__: Seamlessly add or remove items from the cart with real-time updates.
 - __Order Management__: Review and place orders with a streamlined checkout process.
-- __Responsive Design__: Optimized for both desktop and mobile devices using Tailwind CSS.
-(Will update soon..)
+- __Responsive Design__: Optimized for both desktop and mobile devices using Tailwind CSS. ( Will be updated soon.. )

 ## Technologies Used
 - __React__: Front-end framework for building the user interface.